earaya/kickplate/README.md

 # KickPlate

-A volo/grunt boilerplate project to help you get started writing awesome JS apps in the browser.
+A volo/grunt boilerplate project to get you started writing awesome JS apps in the browser.

-## So, what's included?
+## What's included?

 This project really wouldn't exist if it wasn't for these excellent products: